aniketkalra11/aniketkalra11/README.md

 - 👋 Hi, I’m Aniket Kalra
 - 👀 I’m interested in ROS, ROS2
-- 🌱 I’m currently learning ROS2 with c++ and rviz
+- 🌱 I’m currently learning ROS2 with c++
-- 💞️ I’m looking to collaborate on ROS2

 <!---
 aniketkalra11/aniketkalra11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.